 London stocks begin 2021 with gains; Ladbrokes owner soars

-Jan 4 (Reuters) - British shares jumped on Monday in the first trading session of the new year as optimism around vaccine rollouts and a jump in oil prices helped boost the export-heavy index after it breached multi-year lows in the previous year.
+Jan 4 (Reuters) - British shares jumped on Monday in the first trading session of the new year as optimism around vaccine rollouts kept the sentiment afloat, while a jump in metal and energy prices helped boost the export-heavy FTSE 100 index.

+The blue-chip index .FTSE rose 2.5% on its first day of trading with Britain outside the European Union's orbit, with shares of Entain ENT.L being the top gainer.

-Ladbrokes owner Entain ENT.L surged 26.2% to be the top gainer on the FTSE 100 after saying it received proposals from U.S. casino operator MGM Resorts MGM.N for a possible offer.
+The Ladbrokes owner surged 24.5% after saying it received proposals from U.S. casino operator MGM Resorts MGM.N for a possible offer.

-The blue-chip FTSE 100 .FTSE rose 1.7% on its first day of trading with Britain outside the European Union's orbit.
-The mid-cap index .FTMC jumped 1.3%.
+"Traders have an idea that the COVID-19 situation is coming back under control with vaccine rollouts in place and the fact that Britain could exit the European Union with a deal in hand continues to support sentiment," said David Madden, an analyst at CMC Markets.

+Mining shares .FTNMX1770 and oil majors were among the top gainers, with Rio Tinto RIO.L being the biggest boost on the index.
+BP BP.L and Royal Dutch Shell RDSa.L advanced between 3% and 3.5%.

 However, limiting gains was Prime Minister Boris Johnson's announcement on Sunday that tougher lockdown restrictions were probably on the way as COVID-19 cases keep rising.

+Analysts at Deutsche Bank say markets would now be closely watching any issues with COVID-19 or the vaccine rollout, given that the new coronavirus variants, found in the UK and South Africa, have been detected in several other countries.

-Plumbing parts distributor Ferguson Plc FERG.L gained 0.2% after it agreed to sell its UK-focused business to private investment firm Clayton, Dubilier & Rice for about 308 million pounds ($421.56 million).
+Plumbing parts distributor Ferguson Plc FERG.L reversed early gains to drop 0.2% after it agreed to sell its UK-focused business to private investment firm Clayton, Dubilier & Rice for about 308 million pounds ($421.56 million).

 (Reporting by Shashank Nayar in Bengaluru; editing by Uttaresh.V)